mskelb/OCR_SB/README.md

 # Instructions for the command–line interface

 ## Training
 Training an ensemble of 5 models based on a cross-fold on the provided training data.
-Training is conducted using the optimized network architecture.
+Training is conducted using the optimized CNN–LSTM neural network architecture.
 A total of 5 models will be trained using 80% of the provided data for training, and 20% for validation.

 	 usage: calamari-cross-fold-train --network=cnn=80:3x3,pool=2x2,cnn=100:3x3,pool=2x2,lstm=200,dropout=0.5,lstm=200,dropout=0.5 --files path_to_training_data/*.png --best_models_dir some_output_dir --early_stopping_nbest=5